comprobo25/comprobo25.github.io/in-class/day08.md

-## Today

-* Bayesian filtering and the particle filter
+## Robot State Estimation and Bayes

 ## For Next Time